On an Optimal Extraction Problem with Regime Switching: Problem Formulation and Solution Approach

-Problem \eqref{value} falls into the class of singular stochastic control problems, i.e.\ problems in which admissible controls need not be absolutely continuous with respect to Lebesgue measure (see \cite{Shreve88} for an introduction).
+Problem \eqref{value} falls into the class of singular stochastic control problems, i.e.\ problems in which admissible controls do not need to be absolutely continuous with respect to the Lebesgue measure, as functions of time (see \cite{Shreve88} and Chapter VIII in \cite{FlemingSoner} for an introduction).
 In particular, it is a finite-fuel two-dimensional degenerate singular stochastic control problem under Markov regime switching.
-It is degenerate as the control variable does not affect directly the dynamics of $(X,\varepsilon)$, and it is finite-fuel since the controls stay bounded.
+It is degenerate because the state process $Y$ is purely controlled, and does not have a diffusive component.
+Moreover, it is of finite-fuel type since the controls stay bounded.